 The data in the main transaction is inherited by the split transactions, so you can complete these fields first.

-So you saw in the example that split our supply store receipt into 4 transactions: the feed for our chickens, the fertilizer for our peppers, the fence hardware, and then the sales tax.
+So you saw in the example that split our supply store receipt into 4 transactions: the feed for our chickens, the fertilizer for our field, the shovel, and then the sales tax.
 Let's take a look at where we can see these transactions now, and how they're counted and summarized.

-First, see the main transaction on the accounting dashboard.
+First, you'll see the main transaction on the accounting dashboard.
 Note the icon designating it's split status; this is an easy visual representation telling you that this transaction is split into multiple categories.
 Be aware that if you filter this page to show you one of those categories, you'll see the split transaction with it's amount instead.
+In the example below we see the main transaction for $250, but then once filtered the split transaction for $150 is shown based on the category.

-Next we will go to our indivdiual records.
+Next we will go to our individual records.
 In the accounting tab of the chicken flock, we'll see the feed transaction added and taken into account for the flocks total expenses.
-Navigating to the field, we see our fence hardware, and then to the peppers, we see the fertilizer transaction accounted for.
+Navigating to the field, we see our fertilizer as well.
 All of these records have Profit and Loss Statements available, and we'll see just the the split transactions associated with them on those reports.

 But what about the taxes portion?
 Since that was not associated with a particular record, you can see this on your accounting dashboard when filtered for the taxes category, and on your account level Profit and Loss Statement Statement.